glkada/UI_test_PlayWright/README.md

 # API testing
-I have added a file _API_TEST_.postman_collection.json.
+I have added a file _API_TEST_.postman_collection.json. <br />
-The API test includes:
+The API test includes: <br />
-RBAC:
+RBAC: <br />
   POST /login - Verify if we're able to login with valid credentials.
-Validation: Check for status 200 POST /login - Verify if login fails if we don't pass credentials.
-Validation: Check for sstatus 422 POST /login - Verify if login fails if we pass invalid credentials.
-Validation: Check for sstatus 403 Ticket creation:
+Validation: Check for status 200 <br />
+  POST /login - Verify if login fails if we don't pass credentials.
+Validation: Check for sstatus 422 <br />
+  POST /login - Verify if login fails if we pass invalid credentials.
+Validation: Check for sstatus 403 <br />
+Ticket creation: <br />
   POST /ticket - Create a new ticket for the User ID obtained after a successful login.
-Validation: A ticket ID should be returned.
+Validation: A ticket ID should be returned. <br />
   GET /tickets - Get a list of tickets for the User ID obtained after a successful login.
-Validation: The ticket ID returned above should be present
+Validation: The ticket ID returned above should be present <br />
   PUT /ticket - Update a certain parameter for the ticket ID returned above.
-Validation: Check for status 200 and expect response Ticket updated.
+Validation: Check for status 200 and expect response Ticket updated. <br />
-Get Cases:
+Get Cases: <br />
   GET /cases - Just logging all the cases created by the User ID obtained above.
-Validation: Added schema validation.
+Validation: Added schema validation. <br />

 # Future scope
-This script can easily be exececuted on multiple browsers in parallel.
+This script can easily be exececuted on multiple browsers in parallel. <br />
-Some minor changes are needed to generate email address since we would like to generate email address only once and use it across
+Some minor changes are needed to generate email address since we would like to generate email address only once and use it across <br />

 # Project Setup Guide